enam/cartodb-tutorial/README.md

 1. Import this tornado data: `http://acdmy.org/d/tornadoes.zip`.

 2. Inspect the data.
-Because this data is in CSV format all of our *data types* are stored as *strings* (a string is a data type for storing text, like a sentence or word).
-In order to use the *numeric* and *date* values in this data we need to convert the following columns' to their respective data types by clicking on the small carrot next to the column name, then clicking on *"Change data type..."*
+Because this data is in CSV format some of our *data types* may be stored as *strings* (a string is a data type for storing text, like a sentence or word).
+In the case of this dataset, CartoDB appropriately types our numeric data, but our *date* values need to be converted by clicking on *"Change data type..."*
 __So now we:__
-    - convert the `damage` column's data type to *number*.
     - convert the `date` column's data type to *date*.

 3. In the map view use the Visualization Wizard to show our data's `damage` value in different methods such as Bubble Map, Intensity, Density Map, etc.